IBM/docker101/lab2.md

 # Overview

 In this lab, we build on our knowledge from lab 1.
-You will start to add value by building your own custom built Docker images.
+You will start to add value by building your own custom Docker images.
 You will create your own Dockerfile, and learn how to push an image to a central registry.
 All of these concepts can be automated into a CI/CD pipeline to enable continuous delivery of dockerized applications.

 ## Prerequisites